Excitonic Bloch equations from first principles: Preliminaries

 We normalize the quasiparticle wavefunctions to unity so that the Coulomb amplitude scales like $1/\callN_{\blk}$, $\callN_{\blk}$ being the number of $\blk$-points in the first Brillouin zone.
 The exciton is a bound electron-hole pair of the crystal with clamped nuclei, whose energy and eigenfunction satisfy the eigenvalue equation

 where $E^{\blQ}_{cv\blk}=\e_{c\blk+\blQ}-\e_{v\blk}$ and

 is the irreducible Hartree plus screened exchange (HSEX) kernel, $W$ being the statically screened interaction~\cite{Rohlfing_PRL1998,onida_electronic_2002}.
 At any fixed $\blQ$ the exciton wavefunctions are chosen orthonormal, i.e., $\sum_{cv\blk}A^{\l\blQ\ast}_{cv\blk}A^{\l'\blQ}_{cv\blk}=\d_{\l\l'}$.
 Henceforth we use the word excitons for all solutions (bound and unbound) of Eq.~(\ref{eigeneqX}).
-We define the exciton creation operator
+Thus, excitons and particle-hole pairs (plasma) are treated on equal footing.